-While ratings and reviews have only been around for about two decades, it’s hard to imagine shopping without them.
-According to consumer research we conducted with Deloitte and Touche LLP in 2019, the majority (75%) of shoppers use reviews to discover and evaluate products.
+We all know ratings and reviews are important.
+While they’ve only been around for about two decades, it’s hard to imagine shopping without them.
+According to consumer research we conducted of 30,000+ global shoppers, the majority (88%) of shoppers use reviews to discover and evaluate products.

 Ratings and reviews impact everything from sales to SEO

 But consumers aren’t just using them online.
 According to research commissioned by Bazaarvoice from Deloitte and Touche LLP, a vast majority (82%) of shoppers research products online before going in-store, and over a third read a product’s reviews on their mobile phones while looking at the same product in-store.

 Our research found that shoppers often turn to ratings and reviews when they’re in the final stages of their decision making process to help them choose your product.
 In fact, 70% of shoppers often or always look at available reviews, and 60% of shoppers often or always look at customer photos.